Donnington Valley Hotel

 Grazing at various times of the year is a key beneficial part of the management of wild flower meadows.
 This means that the trees and footpaths need to be fenced and walkers are kindly asked to keep to the public footpaths as signposted.

 Phase 2: Prepare the best possible seedbed for wild flowers

 The main problem with trying to establish wild flowers is that they grow very slowly whereas most weeds grow quite rapidly.
 Therefore the seedbed needs to be as weed free as possible.
-Around March 2021, when the weather permits, the existing grass will be cut and collected, the creeping thistle removed, and the seedbed prepared.
+Flail bot was taken for a walk around the site to complete the first clearing, the existing grass was cut, the blackthorn and hawthorn removed and smoothed out the terrain.
 We will harrow weed seed germination two or three times.

 Phase 3: Wildflower seeding

 The first broadcast seeding of a wild flower seed mix will happen in early September 2021.
 The seed mix will be chosen to provide a good nectar supply, which in turn will begin to rebuild the insect population and bring to life the whole wildlife food chain including birdlife; not just farmland birds but hopefully species such as House Martins, Swallows and Swifts.
 Butterflies should respond particularly well as several species require special food plants.
 Moths should also respond well.

 A hay cut will be taken around late July or early August.
 Cut material will be removed so that there is as little thatch as possible in the bottom of the sward.
 Sheep will then be introduced in the Autumn to graze down re-growth at the same time as tread in the new seed.